Fleet Evolution

 • You’re over the age of 21

-• You’ve worked at your company for a minimum of six months
+• You’ve worked in the company for a minimum of six months

 • You must have had a full driving licence for more than six months with no more than six current endorsement points for all vehicle drivers.